Search skillsforcare.org.uk

 Action learning facilitation training for ASYE co-ordinators/leads and supervisors

 We’re pleased to announce that the Department for Education has provided the funding to enable us to train more action learning facilitators in child and family services.
-Over this year we’ll be providing two Foundation in Action Learning Facilitation ILM Recognised programmes for ASYE co-ordinators/leads and supervisors in child and family services only.
 This ILM Recognised programmes will be delivered virtually by our colleagues at the Centre for Action Learning and is ideally suited to people who are well positioned in their organisation to design, introduce and facilitate a new action learning programme in their team or department.

 Action learning is a structured technique used to facilitate individual, professional and organisational development and change.
 It brings together small groups of invested people to tackle real life problems or issues whilst encouraging reflection to develop practice.